edbrsk/d3-stencil/docs/api/api-introduction.md

 - [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html)
 - [Generics](https://www.typescriptlang.org/docs/handbook/generics.html)

-If you are not familiar with TypeScript, don't worry, I'm going to explain the reason behind this.
+If you are not familiar with TypeScript, don't worry, you can read the reason behind this below.

 Let's start with `Partial<{}>`.
 In this case `Partial<{}>` means that all the properties in `GraphData` are optional, so we can create our `GraphData` object just with the properties we want to change.
 It is because the expected type is optional and all of D3-Stencil components have an internal copy with the default values.